UBC-MDS/seating_pref/proposal.md

 - [ ] Other
 - [ ] Prefer not to respond

-Students who sit in the back of the classroom are found to be less engaged, while competitive individuals are typically more engaged in a task.
-The survey will therefore measure _student engagement_ as a potential confound, using the following questions:
+Students who sit in the back of the classroom are found to be less engaged (Shernoff, et al., 2017), while competitive individuals are typically more engaged in a task (Karatepe & Olugbade, 2009).
+The survey will therefore measure _student engagement_ as a potential confound, using the following questions (adapted from Shernoff, et al., 2017):

-**Q5**: Did you enjoy what you were doing in the MDS program?
+**Q5**: Did you enjoy what you were doing in the MDS program? (enjoyment)

-**Q6**: Do you often find your mind wander off in class? (reverse coded)
+**Q6**: Do you often find your mind wander off in class? (reverse coded) (concentration)

-**Q7**: Do you find the course content in MDS to be interesting?
+**Q7**: Do you find the course content in MDS to be interesting? (interest)

 These questions will be answered using a 5-point Likert scale, with 1 being "very much not so", and 5 being "very much so".
 The average score of these questions will be used as a measurement for _engagement_.